Master of International Policy in International Policy

 - Limitations on the Use of Transfer, Extension and Certain Other Courses

 - Final Examination

 The MIP student’s advisory committee consists of the MIP coordinator faculty member and the Head of the Bush School’s INTA Department.
 The Head of the Bush School’s INTA Department has the responsibility of approving the proposed degree plan for an MIP student.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

 The student in consultation with his or her advisory committee will develop the proposed degree plan.
-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadlines imposed by the student’s college and no later than the dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadlines imposed by the student’s college and no later than the dates announced in the GPS calendar of deadlines for graduation.
 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu

 A minimum of 30 semester credit hours of approved courses is required for the Masters in International Policy program.
 Two courses are required: INTA 606 (International Politics in Theory and Practice) and INTA 608 (Fundamentals of the Global Economy).
 Students must complete at least 15 hours in one of INTA Department’s two tracks: International Development and Economic Policy or National Security and Diplomacy.
 Other classes will be electives.